Food Stamps For Soda: Time To End Billion-Dollar Subsidy For Sugary Drinks?

 One pilot, carried out in Massachusetts several years ago, offers some evidence that financial incentives for healthy food purchases can shift habits.
 Here's how the pilot worked: SNAP recipients received a 30 cent incentive for every SNAP dollar they spent on fruits and vegetables.
 This included canned and frozen products, which can be just as healthy as fresh.
 The incentive was credited back to their account, so they had more money to spend on other foods.
 About 7,500 households participated in the pilot.

 So, what happened?
 Participants in the pilot consumed about 26 percent more fruits and vegetables.
-And, they reported higher consumption of dark leafy greens, as well as nutrition-packed orange and red vegetables such as carrots and tomatoes.
+And they reported higher consumption of dark leafy greens, as well as nutrition-packed orange and red vegetables such as carrots and tomatoes.
 About two-thirds of the participants reporting buying larger amounts and a greater variety of fruits and vegetables.
-And, nearly three-fourths of the participants said they felt that vegetables and fruits had become more affordable, thanks to the incentives.
+Nearly three-fourths said they felt that vegetables and fruits had become more affordable, thanks to the incentives.

 There are some other real-world examples of how financial incentives can help shift grocery purchases among the population at large — not just SNAP recipients.
 For instance, a study published in the American Journal of Preventive Medicine in 2013 found that rebates on healthy food purchases can prompt significant changes in consumer behavior.
 Researchers found that a 25 percent rebate led to about a 9 percent increase in spending on healthy food.

 There's growing evidence that obesity and poor nutrition are the epidemics of our day.
-An estimated one out of every two deaths from heart disease in the U.S. is linked to how we eat.
+An estimated 1 out of every 2 deaths from heart disease in the U.S. is linked to how we eat.

-In a recent opinion piece, former USDA secretaries who served in the Clinton, Bush and Obama administrations respectively, call for more focus on nutrition in the SNAP program.
+In a recent opinion piece, former USDA secretaries who served in the Clinton, Bush and Obama administrations respectively call for more focus on nutrition in the SNAP program.

 "There has never been a more important time to refocus the farm bill on nutrition.
 Diet-related disease is the leading cause of death in the United States, surpassing tobacco, drug, and alcohol usage.
 More than 1,000 deaths every day are due to poor diets," Dan Glickman, Ann Veneman and Tom Vilsack wrote.

-The cabinet secretaries argue that Congress should authorize another pilot program.
+The Cabinet secretaries argue that Congress should authorize another pilot program.
 "Once we have a more robust understanding of which interventions are most successful at encouraging Americans to make the healthiest choices, we can ensure that both SNAP and non-SNAP recipients have diets that lead to health and longevity," they wrote.

 The politics challenging change

-There are roadblocks to reform, as spelled out by Paarlberg and his collaborators in the Society paper earlier this year.
+There are roadblocks to change, as spelled out by Paarlberg and his collaborators in the Society paper earlier this year.
 "Among many reasons, one surprising answer is the joining of pro-poor liberal conviction and corporate lobby power, supported by institutional inertia," they wrote.

 In other words, some anti-hunger groups have joined with industry groups, including the beverage industry, to fight back proposals to limit or block the purchase of unhealthy foods with SNAP dollars.

 This happened back in 2012, when a Florida state senator sponsored a bill to restrict the use of food stamps to buy soda and junk food in her state.
 "Should we give hungry kids food?
 Absolutely," Ronda Storms, then a state senator, told me back in 2012.
-(She no longer serves in the state senate.)
+(She no longer serves in the state Senate.)
 "But I don't think the goal is to provide Oreos and Mountain Dew," she said, calling such purchases a misuse of public-assistance dollars.

 At the time, anti-hunger groups said the proposal would limit choice for low-income Americans, who sometimes face stigma by participating in SNAP.
 Anti-hunger proponents also argued that it would be hard for grocers to separate out what's covered by SNAP, if new rules were put forth.
-The bill was never passed, but even if it did, the state of Florida would have needed a waiver from the USDA to make the changes.
+The bill was never passed, but even if it had, the state of Florida would have needed a waiver from the USDA to make the changes.
 This may not have been granted readily.

 In 2010, the USDA denied a request by New York City to place limits on purchases with food stamp dollars.